SkyeH-M/Book-Recommendation-Quiz/README.md

 * [Adobe XD](https://helpx.adobe.com/uk/support/xd.html) was used to create the Wireframes seen above
 * [Favicon](https://favicon.io/) was utilised to create a Favicon for my site's browser tab
 * [Font Awesome version 6](https://fontawesome.com/) was used for the open book icon featured on my modal
+* [Gifox](https://gifox.app/) was used to create a video/gif to demonstrate the hover effect for my modal close button for the purposes of this readme file
 * [Github](https://github.com/) was used to store the repository for this quiz project, with Github Pages hosting the site
 * [Gitpod](https://www.gitpod.io/) is the environment in which this project was created and worked on
 * Google Chrome Developer Tools was used as a debugging tool, and to help visualise the site in different screen sizes to ensure that user experience remained clean and efficient no matter the device utilised by the user